 In this section, we present an encoding of assertions into a guarded command language similar to Boogie [1].
-We introduce the representation of program states, explain how we encode the transfer of obligations, and then formalize the meaning of assertions.
+For readability, we use dedicated operators and constant symbols for measures and wait levels rather than Boogie's uninterpreted functions, and bulk updates (foreach statements) instead of encoding them via Boogie's havoc and assume statements.
+In the following, we introduce the representation of program states, explain how we encode the transfer of obligations, and then formalize the meaning of assertions.